yuguen-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/matmul/README.md

 | Device                                         | Throughput
 |:---                                            |:---
-| Intel® PAC with Intel Arria® 10 GX FPGA        | 24k matrices/s for complex matrices of size 128 * 128
+| Intel® PAC with Intel Arria® 10 GX FPGA        | 75k matrices/s for real matrices of size 64 * 64
-| Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX)      | 7k matrices/s for complex matrices of size 256 * 256
+| Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX)      | ???k matrices/s for real matrices of size 64 * 64

 ## Purpose

-This FPGA reference design demonstrates QR decomposition of matrices of complex/real numbers, a common operation employed in linear algebra.
-Matrix _A_ (input) is decomposed into a product of an orthogonal matrix _Q_ and an upper triangular matrix _R_.
+This FPGA reference design demonstrates the multiplication of matrices of complex/real numbers, a common operation employed in linear algebra.

-The algorithms employed by the reference design are the Gram-Schmidt QR decomposition algorithm and the thin QR factorization method.
-Background information on these algorithms can be found in Wikipedia's [QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition) article.
-The original algorithm has been modified and optimized for performance on FPGAs in this implementation.

-QR decomposition is used extensively in signal processing applications such as beamforming, multiple-input multiple-output (MIMO) processing, and Space Time Adaptive Processing (STAP).

 ### Matrix dimensions and FPGA resources

-The QR decomposition algorithm factors a complex _m_ × _n_ matrix, where _m_ ≥ _n_.
-The algorithm computes the vector dot product of two columns of the matrix.
-In our FPGA implementation, the dot product is computed in a loop over the column's _m_ elements.
+The matrix multiplicaiton algorithm mutliplies two _n_ × _n_ matrices.
+The algorithm computes the vector dot product of a row from one input matrix by a column of the other input matrix.
+In our FPGA implementation, the dot product is computed in a loop over the column/row's _n_ elements.
 The loop is fully unrolled to maximize throughput.
-As a result, *m* complex multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.
+As a result, *n* multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.

 We use the compiler flag `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
 The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.

-With this optimization, our FPGA implementation requires 4*_m_ DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
+With this optimization, our FPGA implementation requires _n_ DSPs to compute the real floating point dot product.
 Thus, the matrix size is constrained by the total FPGA DSP resources available.

-By default, the design is parameterized to process 128 × 128 matrices when compiled targeting Intel® PAC with Intel Arria® 10 GX FPGA.
-It is parameterized to process 256 × 256 matrices when compiled targeting Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.
-However, the design can process matrices from 4 x 4 to 512 x 512.
+By default, the design is parameterized to process 64 × 64 matrices.
+However, the design can process matrices from any size.

 ## Key Implementation Details
 | Kernel            | Description
 ---                 |---
-| QRD               | Implements a modified Gram-Schmidt QR decomposition algorithm.
+| Matmul            | Implements the matrix multiplication.

 To optimize the performance-critical loop in its algorithm, the design leverages concepts discussed in the following FPGA tutorials:
-* **Triangular Loop Optimization** (triangular_loop)
 * **Explicit Pipelining with `fpga_reg`** (fpga_register)
-* **Loop `ivdep` Attribute** (loop_ivdep)
 * **Unrolling Loops** (loop_unroll)

  The key optimization techniques used are as follows:
-   1. Refactoring the original Gram-Schmidt algorithm to merge two dot products into one, reducing the total number of dot products needed to three from two.
-This helps us reduce the DSPs required for the implementation.
-   2. Converting the nested loop into a single merged loop and applying Triangular Loop optimizations.
-This allows us to generate a design that is very well pipelined.
-   3. Fully vectorizing the dot products using loop unrolling.
+   1. Fully vectorizing the dot products using loop unrolling.
-   4. Using the compiler flag -Xsfp-relaxed to re-order floating point operations and allowing the inference of a specialised dot-product DSP.
+   2. Using the compiler flag -Xsfp-relaxed to re-order floating point operations and allowing the inference of a specialised dot-product DSP.
 This further reduces the number of DSP blocks needed by the implementation, the overall latency, and pipeline depth.
-   5. Using an efficient memory banking scheme to generate high performance hardware.
+   3. Using an efficient memory banking scheme to generate high performance hardware.
-   6. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.
+   4. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.

 ## License
 Code samples are licensed under the MIT license.
 See